 - Consider client testimonials for positive feedback and see how they describe success.

-- Talk with customers service and sales department for suggestions.
+- Talk with customer service and sales department for suggestions.

-- Try looking at online forums and social media comments for new buzzwords ideas.
+- Try looking at online forums and social media comments for new buzzword ideas.

 - Incorporate your customer’s language in your ad copy.

 - Create your ads from new messaging revolving around the buzzword.